Website Templates Table Editing

-Information below does not apply to 2013 and later HTML5 templates.
-See Table Centering and Borders in HTML5 for HTML5 templates.
+not apply to 2013 and later HTML5 templates.

-Using any HTML editor: If you are editing using any basic HTML editor, there should be an option to show all "tags" or if you select an area you should see the table outline.
-If this is not working, switch to "HTML view" or "edit HTML" and follow the Notepad previewing trick seen above.
+Using HTML editing software: If you're editing using a wysiwyg HTML editor, there should be an option to show all "tags" or if you select an area you should see the table outline.
+If this is not working, switch to "HTML view" or "edit HTML" and use the Notepad preview tip in the paragraph above.

 Template table widths and margins and padding may be defined in the template css file using a class named ".content-width" or "#maincontent" or a similar class name.
 You can search the css file for "content" to locate this code.